laurorossi/edid_manuals/EDID_USER_MANUAL/README.md

 <span id="_Ref129797918_Copy_1" class="anchor"></span>
 *Figure 8- W-EDID Bulk Insert interface.*

+The bulk insert procedure consists of the following steps:

 1. The user clicks on the ‘*Bulk insert*’ button on the Search Dashboard (available to users with the role of ‘*Editor*’ or ‘*Validator*’!);

-19. The system displays the dedicated interface (Figure 8)
+19. The system displays the dedicated interface (Figure 8);

 20. The user can download the [excel file template](template.xlsx).
-Only the first sheet must be completed and will be considered in the upload process.
-The second sheet contains a guide for the compilation with attribute description, formatm examples.
+Only the first sheet ("Value") must be completed and will be considered in the upload process.
+The second sheet "Guide" contains a guide for the compilation with attribute description, allowed formats, examples;

-21. The user fills the .xlsx file offline with data to upload;
+21. The user fills the .xlsx file offline with data to upload following the second sheet "Guide" as a reference;

 22. The user clicks on the ‘*Upload*’ button;